willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### The boundary is always visible.
 How can I make it go away?

 The boundary appears when you are close to it.
 If your boundary includes any sections that have a narrow or irregular shape, you might end up getting close to it, and causing it to appear, more often than you’d like.
 To fix this, try creating your boundary again using a larger and more regular shape.
+To do this:
-Select **Start  > Mixed Reality Portal** on your desktop, then select "Run setup".
+* Select **Start > Mixed Reality Portal**.
+* Select "Run setup".

 ### How can I turn off the boundary temporarily?